 Tanjung Aru is our preferred beach, but Tanjung Lipat, another public beach in Kota Kinabalu, is different enough that it’s definitely worth exploring.

-At Tanjung Aru you will find dedicated food stalls selling treats at all times day, a paved walking track, a new playground, and pedi-bikes to rent.
-If you need something new you really should check out Tanjung Lipat.
+At Tanjung Aru you will find dedicated Kota Kinabalu food stalls selling treats at all times day, a paved walking track, a new playground, and pedi-bikes to rent.
+If you need something new to do you really should check out Tanjung Lipat.
 It’s more than just beachfront!